chwalters/hyper-api-samples/docs/issues/Defect1442219/Report.md

 # Summary
 There is a bug in the Tableau SDKs that causes publishing a Hyper file with more than 2 related tables to fail with an error 400011: Bad Request.
 Publishing a Hyper file with 2 related tables works fine; adding any more than 2 will fail.
 This document describes the steps to reproduce the issue.
 This bug might either be in the Hyper SDK itself, or possibly in the Tableau Server REST API; or the Python TSC library.

+This defect/bug was first reported on the Issue page at the Github repo for the Tableau Examples as [Issue 72][1].
+Subsequently, it was assigned a defect number by the GitHub user [@vogelsgesang][2] (or at least, the number seems known to him).

 ## Background
 The Hyper API is a set of functions published by Tableau to manipulate Hyper files.
 Hyper files are the native format for data extracts in Tableau.
-According to Tableau's [documentation][1] the Hyper API allows developers to:
+According to Tableau's [documentation][3] the Hyper API allows developers to:

 * Create extract files for data sources not currently supported by Tableau.
 * Automate custom extract, transform and load (ETL) processes (for example, implement rolling window updates or custom incremental updates).